ewolff/user-registration-V2/log-analysis/README.md

   http://docs.vagrantup.com/v2/installation/index.html
 - Install Virtual Box from https://www.virtualbox.org/wiki/Downloads
 - Go to parent directory and run `mvn install` there
-- Change to the directoriy containing this README.MD and run `vagrant up`
+- Change to the directory containing this README.MD and run `vagrant up`

 The result should be: